 If you are applying more than three months but less than 12 months from taking your exam, the fee will be doubled to $340.00.

-The examination fee plus administration set up by AMP is $115.00.
+The examination fee plus administration set up by PSI is $121.00.

 A copy of the applicant's criminal history or Georgia Crime Information Center (GCIC) Report must be brought to the AMP testing center (not the Commission) when receiving a license.
 It is not needed when taking the state exam, only to receive the license.
 If the report indicates any criminal convictions or sanctions by any licensing or regulatory agency, then the Commission will conduct an investigation and decide whether or not to issue the license.